Indonesian court outlaws Islamic State-linked group

 JAKARTA, Indonesia (AP) — An Indonesian court on Tuesday outlawed Jemaah Anshorut Daulah, a network of militants that supports the Islamic State group, following a series of deadly attacks over the past two years.

-Presiding Judge Aris Bawono Langgeng told the South Jakarta District Court that the network of almost two dozen extremist groups is a "forbidden corporation."
-He said its activities and those of other organizations affiliated with it or IS are banned.
+Presiding Judge Aris Bawono Langgeng told the South Jakarta District Court that the organization comprised of almost two dozen extremist groups is a "forbidden corporation."
+He said its activities and those of other groups affiliated with it or IS are banned.

 The case against Jemaah Anshorut Daulah was brought by government prosecutors and appeared aimed at empowering stronger police action against militant members of the network and their supporters.